Knockout Mouse Model Generation

-We can generate a gene knockout mouse model for inactivating genes either by frameshift mutation or by fragment excision, using CRISPR/Cas9.
+Generate your gene knockout mouse model for inactivating genes either by frameshift mutation or by fragment excision, using CRISPR/Cas9.
 Gene knockout or disruption in mouse models provide an in vivo environment to study the function or role of the gene of interest.
-Applied StemCell has optimized and most-up-to date gene targeting strategies to generate the knockout mouse model of your choice.
-We can generate constitutive knockout mice or for a more advance study of the gene function, conditional/ inducible knockout models in as little as 5 months (F1 germline transmitted).
+Applied StemCell has optimized and most up-to-date gene targeting strategies to generate the knockout mouse model of your choice.
+We can generate constitutive knockout mice or for a more advanced study of the gene function, conditional/ inducible knockout models in as little as 5 months (F1 germline transmitted).

 - Affordable!
 Low prices and founder guarantee

 - F1 breeding for germline transmission

 - Novel CRISPR strategy for higher efficiency and success rate